matthew-brett/cfd2019/notebooks/10/bayes_theorem.md

 * We want the proportion of "red" trials that came from box4.
 * Calculate the proportion of trials that are *both* box4 and red, and divide by the overall proportion of red trials.

-* The proportion of red trials that are *both* box4 *and* red is the proportion of box4 trials multiplied by (the proportion of box4 trials that are red).
+We found the proportion of red trials that are *both* box4 *and* red is the proportion of box4 trials multiplied by (the proportion of box4 trials that are red.

-This logic is a fundamental rule in probability called [Bayes theorem](https://en.wikipedia.org/wiki/Bayes'_theorem).
+This logic above is a fundamental rule in probability called [Bayes theorem](https://en.wikipedia.org/wiki/Bayes'_theorem).

 In this page, we relate the logic above to the usual way of describing Bayes